 For a typical home user, there's one computer connected to one UPS.
-That means you would run on the same computer the whole NUT stack-a suitable driver, upsd, and upsmon in primary mode.
+That means you run a driver, upsd, and upsmon in master mode.

-2.10.2 Secondary
+2.10.2 Slave

-The monitored UPS may supply power to the system running upsmon (or alternatively, it may be a monitoring station with zero PSUs fed by that UPS), but more importantly, this system can't manage the UPS-e.g. shut it down directly (through a locally running NUT driver).
+This UPS may supply power to the system running upsmon, but this system can't shut it down directly.

 Use this mode when you run multiple computers on the same UPS.
-Obviously, only one can be connected to the serial or USB port on a typical UPS, and that system is the primary.
-Everything else is a secondary.
+Obviously, only one can be connected to the serial port on the UPS, and that system is the master.
+Everything else is a slave.

 For a typical home user, there's one computer connected to one UPS.
-That means you run a driver, upsd, and upsmon in primary mode.
+That means you run a driver, upsd, and upsmon in master mode.